storborg/replaylib/README.rst

 will record and play back urllib interactions as well.

-It is intended to allow streamlined tests for services which interact with remote services: e.g. payment processors, shipping APIs, etc.
+It is intended to allow streamlined tests for services which interact with remote services: e.g. payment processors, shipping APIs, etc. To use it, just:

+1. Run your test suite while recording with replaylib.
+2. On subsequent runs, play back from replaylib.
+Tests will run faster, and won't require external services.

+It is fully tested, with 100% line and branch coverage, and works well with all APIs we have tried it on "in the wild".

 *Note* Use at your own risk!